fairhill1/tiktak/examples.md

 - mi pas unmas buk pa dictionary = I added book to dictionary
 - tu unmas taltok nov = you add new word
 - na pas unmas so = we added this
-- kaim unmas toktok pa kompu = they add system to computer
+- kaim unmas toktok pa elkog = they add system to computer
 - mi vol unmas mas = I want to add more

 **With ned (need - verb/noun):**